 Team signs six players from the state of Utah.

 The Utes have consistently been towards the top of the league in several pitching categories.
-Last season, Utah ranked third in the Pac-12 in fewest walks allowed and was second in pickoffs.
+Utah ranked third in the Pac-12 in fewest walks allowed and was second in pickoffs in 2014.
 In 2013, Utah surrendered just 13 home runs to rank second in the league in fewest home runs allowed.
 The Utes tied for third in the Pac-12 in pickoffs in 2012.
 Utah led the conference in fewest hits, doubles and home runs allowed in 2011.
 In 2010, Utah led the conference in fewest walks, hits and home runs allowed.
 The team finished second in opposing batting average and saves, behind only College World Series participant TCU.
 Utah set a school record for strikeouts en route to winning the MWC Tournament in 2009.

 Individually, Jayson Rose finished tied for ninth in the Pac-12 in strikeouts as a freshman en-route to honorable mention All-Pac-12 honors last season.
 Rose was ranked by D1Baseball.com as the 36th-best prospect for the 2017 MLB draft entering the 2016 season.
-Watrous finished second in the Pac-12 in batters struck out looking in 2014.
-Dalton Carroll allowed just 11 walks to rank second in the league.
+Watrous finished second in the Pac-12 in batters struck out looking in 2014 while Dalton Carroll allowed just 11 walks to rank second in the league.
 In 2013, Watrous was tied for sixth in the Pac-12 in batters struck out looking.
 He was tied for fourth in the Pac-12 in fewest earned runs allowed and tied for second in fewest doubles allowed in 2012.